 Compared: Remington Model 700 Mountain Rifle and Winchester Model 70 Classic Featherweight

 By Chuck Hawks with Gordon Landers

-The .260 fits a short (.308 length) action and the 6.5x55 is usually offered in a standard (.30-06) length action.
-This makes most .260 rifles about 1/2" shorter than equivalent 6.5x55 rifles, but in the Model 70 Featherweight the 6.5x55 shares the specifications of the short action rather than the standard length action calibers, so this is a non-issue (except for the Model 70's longer bolt throw).
+The .260 fits a short (.308 length) action and the slightly longer 6.5x55 is usually offered in a standard (.30-06) length action.
+This makes most .260 rifles about 1/2" shorter than equivalent 6.5x55 rifles, but in the Model 70 Featherweight the 6.5x55 shares the specifications of the short action, rather than the standard length action calibers, so this is a non-issue (except for the Model 70's slightly longer bolt throw).

 The Remington Mountain Rifle